 - Foster caregivers (foster parents and houseparents/staff at group homes)

 - Organizations that provide services to foster youth who are going to age out – or who have already aged out – of the system

 Awards will be given for services, programs and/or strategies that:

 - Support youth after they have aged out

 The award categories include:

 - Supportive Relationships

-After the awards are announced in August, 2018, the winners will be interviewed and their stories and strategies will be written up and shared on the AOI Website.
-At this point, AOI will initiate a membership model so members can log in, access and download the best practice papers, as well as sign up for webinars and Q/A sessions with award winners and experts on aging out of foster care.
+After the award winners are announced in August, 2018, the winners will be interviewed and their stories and strategies will be written up and shared on the AOI website.
+At this point, AOI will initiate a membership model so members can log in, access and download the best practice papers, as well as sign up for Q/A webinars with award winners and experts on aging out of foster care.
 AOI will take a couple of years to focus on the new award program and membership structure to ensure they are running smoothly before moving onto Phase 3.

-The plan for Phase 3 is to launch a video-driven life skills curriculum that will be available to AOI members.
-This curriculum will include courses that use workbooks, leader guides, and videos to help teach youth the basics of living independently.
+The plan for Phase 3 is to launch an online life skills curriculum that will be available to AOI members.
+This curriculum will include a series of “microlearning” courses that include workbooks and leader guides to help teach youth the basics of living independently.
 It will be ideal for foster parents or mentors to use while working with youth, but it will also be possible for youth to take the courses independently.